Dana DriscollProfessor of English

 Academic Interests

-Transfer of learning, research methods (mixed, qualitative, quantitative, longitudinal, multi-institutional), writing center research and administration, learning theories, composition pedagogy, writing assessment, writing program administration, writing across the curriculum, community service learning, grant writing, scholarship of teaching and learning
+Transfer of learning, scholarly writing and writing for publication, research methods (mixed, qualitative, quantitative, longitudinal, multi-institutional), writing center research and administration, learning theories, composition pedagogy, assessment, writing program administration, writing across the curriculum, STEM writing, medical writing, grant writing, scholarship of teaching and learning.

 Profile

-Dana is passionate about fostering student learning and in helping students build connections in their learning to real-world contexts.
-Dana won a 2019 Teaching Award for her work on ENGL 835: Research Design and the Craft of Writing.
-At her previous position as an associate professor at Oakland University, Dana won two teaching awards: the 2014 Excellence in Teaching award, given to one tenure-line faculty member a year, and a 2014 College of Arts and Sciences Teaching Engagement Award.
+Driscoll is passionate about fostering student learning and in helping students build connections in their learning to real-world contexts.
+Driscoll has won multiple teaching awards including the 2023 Mentoring Award at IUP, 2019 Teaching Award for her work on ENGL 835: Research Design and the Craft of Writing at IUP.
+At her previous position as an associate professor at Oakland University, Driscoll won two teaching awards: the 2014 Excellence in Teaching award, given to one tenure-line faculty member a year, and a 2014 College of Arts and Sciences Teaching Engagement Award.
+She focuses on creating dynamic, engaging classrooms that use a variety of collaborative, reflective, and kinesthetic learning techniques employing principles of universal design.

 Course Specialties